 The First-Year Writing Program at the University of Connecticut reviews some courses for their equivalency to First-Year Writing courses in breadth, scope, and credits.
 You may be eligible to petition to have a second course deemed equivalent to a first-year writing course, which may complete the 6-credit requirement for First-Year Writing.
 If a student has a total of 6 first-year writing course credits, the student may not need to enroll in ENGL 1007, 1010, or 1011 so long as all 6 credits represent equivalent coursework in writing courses at another accredited institution.

-- Course Equivalency Reviews (formerly “waiver requests”) are available ONLY for students who are transferring in writing course credit.
+- Course Equivalency Reviews (formerly “waiver requests”) are available ONLY for students who are transferring in college-level writing course credit.

 - We cannot process Writing Course Equivalency Reviews submitted after the semester has begun for classes already in session.